Don’t Miss These Tips for May

 Roses – Not to Worry

 It’s getting hot, but it can be sweltering if you’re a rose bush.
 Although roses grow beautifully in the desert, this heat takes its toll.
-Don’t expect your roses to bloom in the middle of the summer and remember to cut the amount of fertilizer in half from June through August.
+So don’t expect your roses to bloom in the middle of the summer, and remember to cut the amount of fertilizer in half from June through August.
 This practice allows your rose bushes to rest during the heat of the summer.

 Here are a few hints to maintain beautiful rose plants over the next few months:

 - Mulch, mulch, mulch!!!
-Mulching with an organic mulch like straw, compost, chipped bark, western ground cedar, or pine needles helps keep the soil cool and retain moisture.
+Mulching with organic mulch like straw, compost chipped bark, western ground cedar, or pine needles helps keep the soil cool and retain moisture.